janakalow/janakalow.github.io/d/swm/index.md

   - 7:30 pm - 7:55 pm
   - 8:00 pm - 8:25 pm
   - 8:30 pm - 8:55 pm
-- Upon loging in to Google Meet, open the chat, and report in by sending a message: "Your-full-name starts studying name-of-subject."
+- Upon logging in to Google Meet, open the chat, and report in by sending a message: "Your-full-name starts studying name-of-subject."
 - A text/voice message will be posted in the chat area to mark the beginning and the end of of the focused session.
+- During the focused time:
+  - you will put away your mobile phone.
+You can still use your computer but not browse social media, play games or watch unrelated videos/reels.
+  - you must turn on your camera so the study master can see you.
+  - you study alone and do not interact with anyone physically or through online chat.
-- You are encouraged to walk about, stretch, look at distant objects (to rest your eyes), etc. during the 5-minutes break.
+- During the 5-minute break time, you are encouraged to walk about, stretch, look at distant objects (to rest your eyes), etc. during the 5-minutes break.
 - You are allowed to join the focused periods at any time.
 However, you are not allowed to leave the session in between the focused periods, unless there is an emergency.
 - Before leavoing Google Meet, send a message in the chat: "Your-full-name ends studying."